Gothic-Modding-Community/gmc/docs/zengin/general_info/ObjectPersistence.md

 - **Enum** - An enum value.
 In ASCII mode, it gets stored as `name=enum:1`.
 In Binary mode, it behaves the same as `Int`.

-As you might have noticed, binary mode doesn't perform any kind of checks on if its reading the right property or even data of the correct type.
+As you might have noticed, binary mode doesn't perform any kind of checks on if it's reading the right property or even data of the correct type.
 This is why BinSafe mode exists, as it stores the property type in along with the data itself.

 ```cpp
 enum TYPE